 - Haiz (EP, 2015; rereleased in 2016 with extra content)

-- Action Girl: In True Grit, Ender's Game, Barely Lethal, Spider-Man: Into the Spider-Verse and Bumblebee.
+- Action Girl: In True Grit, Ender's Game, Barely Lethal, Spider-Man: Into the Spider-Verse, Bumblebee, and Hawkeye.

 - Cool Loser: See the above; her characters tend to be 'losers' in their peer group, despite the charm and charisma she brings.
 Actually Truth in Television as Hailee was heavily bullied in school before her acting career took off, to the point she had to switch to homeschooling.

 - A Date with Rosie Palms: The not-so-subtext of "Love Myself".
 While she stated that it wasn't the intention she was going for, she's perfectly fine with people thinking about it that way.

 - Endearingly Dorky: Absolutely radiates this in most of her film roles, and especially in real life.

 - Genki Girl: She's often prone to playing characters with a great amount of energy and light, much like how she is in real life.

 - Give Geeks a Chance: In Barely Lethal, The Edge of Seventeen, Spider-Man: Into the Spider-Verse, and Bumblebee, her character's love interest is an awkward, nerdy guy who's clearly into her as soon as they meet, with her character taking more time to respond.
 Played With in that her characters in those films are all Adorkable Cool Loser types who are equally, if not less popular than the geeky love interest, and borders on being a Gender Flip as she's the lead in most of those stories (the exception being the Spider-Verse).